DataDog/documentation/content/en/monitors/guide/non_static_thresholds.md

 ## Overview

 A typical metric monitor triggers an alert if a single metric goes above a specific threshold number.
-For example, setting off an alert if your disk usage goes above 80%.
-This approach is efficient for many use cases.
-What happens, however, when the threshold is a variable rather than an absolute number?
+For example, you could set an alert to trigger if your disk usage goes above 80%.
+This approach is efficient for many use cases, but what happens when the threshold is a variable rather than an absolute number?

 Watchdog powered monitors (namely [anomaly][1] and [outlier][2]) are particularly useful when there isn't an explicit definition of your metric being off-track.
-However, when possible you should use regular monitors with tailored alert conditions to maximize precision and minimize time-to-alert for your specific use case.
+However, when possible, you should use regular monitors with tailored alert conditions to maximize precision and minimize time-to-alert for your specific use case.

 This guide covers common situations where you would be tempted to use a Watchdog Monitor, but could use an explicit alerting condition instead:
   - [Alert on a metric that goes off track outside of **seasonal variations**](#seasonal-threshold)